MarkusMannheim/code-breaker/README.md

     BELONGINGTOAGREATTEAMSTRIVINGFOREXCELLENCEWEMAKEADIFFERENCEXORHEXA5D75

-Again, we got two messages:
+Again, we get  two messages from this:

 > Belonging to a great team striving for excellence, we make a difference.